Recombinant Proteins

 Serglycin Human Recombinant

-SRGN Human Recombinant produced in E.coli is a single, non-glycosylated polypeptide chain containing 156 amino acids (28-158) and having a molecular mass of 17.4 kDa (Molecular weight on SDS-PAGE will appear higher).
+Recombinant SRGN Human, produced in E.coli, is a single, non-glycosylated polypeptide chain comprising 156 amino acids (28-158) with a molecular mass of 17.4 kDa.
+Note that the molecular weight on SDS-PAGE might appear higher.
+This protein is fused to a 25 amino acid His-tag at the N-terminus and purified using proprietary chromatographic techniques.

 Shipped with Ice Packs